alexanderdz05/MyProjects/Profile.md

 - 💻 I’m interested in Information Technology, specifically Cybersecurity.
 However, I also do like coding.
 - 📚 I’m currently learning AP Computer Science A and practicing HTML, CSS, and JavaScript in my free time along with Java for school.
 - 💞️ I’m looking to collaborate on anything web-development related!
-- 📫 How to reach me (for now): HandsomeBlizzard@proton.me
+- 📫 How to reach me (for now): alexdoestech@gmail.com

 ## My Programming Work: